TinkerUMD/TinkerUMD/demos/ir_receiver_array_demo/README.md

 * 7 1kOhm resistors

 ###Pins
-list of pins used and their purpose
+digital pins 2,3,4,5,6,7,8 are used as inputs for reading the IR receiver signals.

 ###Purpose
 This demonstrates a circuit that could be used to detect the beacon for navigation in the course.